GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you can get today’s work done today, but you do it in such a way that you can’t possibly get tomorrow’s work done tomorrow, then you lose.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *Martin Fowler*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts